thisaintwork/AgileDungeonTrekking/README.md

 # AgileDungeonTrekking
 This is the repository for Fall CSCI-E71 for the Traveling Players project

 We used Miro for weekly scrum meetings: https://miro.com/app/board/uXjVPK-7qnU=/

-Our definition of ready is:

-User story has a clear, complete acceptance criteria

-User story has a title

-User story addresses a business need

-We can measure the acceptance criteria

-User story is small enough for implementation in the given time, but large enough to provide customer value

-Infrastructure and development tools are ready

-Meets the INVEST (Independent, Negotiable, Valuable, Estimable, Small & Testable) criteria

 **Team Name**: Traveling Players